oracle-livelabs/spatial-graph/adb-graph/graph-ml-23ai/introduction/introduction.md

 In this workshop you will:

-* Learn how to use OCI Generative AI
+* Examples of how to combine Graph Studio and Generative AI services using SQL
-* Create a graph
+* Run a vector search in SQL
-* Load the graph into memory for analysis
+* Create a property graph from relational tables using SQL
-* Create a notebook
+* Run graph queries using SQL, with the new syntax from the SQL:2023 standard implemented in Oracle Database 23ai
-* Query and visualize the graph using SQL Property Graph notebook paragraphs
+* Run graph queries combined with vector search

 ### Prerequisites